mvysny/suckless-ascii-profiler/README.md

 }
 ```

-> Note: obtain the newest version from the release name, and the tag name as well: [https://github.com/mvysny/suckless-ascii-profiler/releases](https://github.com/mvysny/suckless-ascii-profiler/releases)
+> Note: please see the latest tag name above for the newest version

 Then, in your code, just call the following: